How to Begin Collecting Miles

 It usually costs you most of your miles if you try to exchange them between airlines -so don't plan on doing this.
 Just follow my What's New page to accumulate as many miles as you can on lots of airlines within all the alliances, so you will always have enough for your needs.
 Webflyer maintains and excellent mileage converter page on exchanging miles between airlines and/or points programs.
 Always use this tool before converting hotel or Amtrak points to miles.

-To sign up for a mileage program, first check my Airlines Registrations Bonuses section of this web site to see if you can get miles for joining the program.
+To sign up for a mileage program, first check my Registrations and Other Bonuses section of this web site to see if you can get miles for joining the program.
 If you can't, then go the airline's web site and navigate to the online registration form.
 To find the web site, just use your favorite search engine.

 The airlines' sites also give all details need about their frequent flyer programs, including partners, expiration policies, and how many miles it takes to get to where you want to go.
 Be sure to sign up for emails from airlines of interest.
 These are a major source of the deals I post on this website.